bazirou/persp-research-econ_Spr20/FinalPaper/README.md

 - [BigVAR](https://github.com/wbnicholson/BigVAR)
 - [tidyverse](https://www.tidyverse.org/)

-The output of R is stored in the *r file* folder.
-Also, I use [Gephi](https://gephi.org/) to draw the network plot and the related file is stored in *gephi file* folder.
+The output of R is stored in `r file`.
+Also, I use [Gephi](https://gephi.org/) to draw the network plot and the related file is stored in `gephi file`.